Oyinkanodu/Robot_Simulation/README.md

 # Robot Simulation
-developed a 2D Robot simulation using Java
+developed a simple 2D Robot simulation using Java